BenKnox9/etude2-syllableSlam/README.md

 be more time consuming to load in the data to the hashmap, it would be much more accurate, provided our dataset covered a good range of words.

-## Getting our syllableHashMap from dataset.txt
-Before implementing the HashMap idea, we needed a file containing words (dataset_keys.txt) and another one containing their respective syllable counts (dataset_values.txt).

-In the original dataset.txt file, syllables were distinguised using a bullet point/unknown character.
-To get the values for the hashmap, we needed to compute the syllable counts for these bullet-point-separated syllable words.
-We also needed the original words from the dataset for the keys in our hashmap.

-To get dataset.txt's respective syllable counts, we first found and replaced the bullet points with spaces and saved this file as dataset_space_separated.txt.
-We then used `PrintDataSetValues.java` to read in dataset_space_separated.txt to get the number of tokens on each line, which were also the syllable counts for the words in dataset.txt.
-The syllable counts were output to the terminal, which we appended to dataset_values.txt by using the command: `java PrintDataSetValues.java > dataset_values.txt`

-To get the clean words in dataset.txt (without bullet points) we found and replaced the bullet points in dataset.txt with an empty string.
-These clean words were then stored in dataset_keys.txt.

-We then implemented the hashmap by making each line in dataset_keys.txt a key and its corresponding hashmap value came from the same line in dataset_values.txt.
-This produced a dictionary of almost 170,000 words that we know the syllable counts of.

 ## Method with Hashmap
 If the word was not in the hashmap, we would use our old rule-based implementation as a backup, which is not as accurate but still acceptable.
 This used our `CountSyllables.java` code, again this code was a rule based syllable counter which would acheive on average 80% accuracy.
-And so would still have a good chance of getting the correct number of syllables for the edge case words. `CountSyllables` worked on the base idea that a switch from vowel to consonant to vowel would be one syllable.
-With this we could count each change from vowel to consonant and vice versa, in the end dividing the count 'clumpCount' by two to get the number of syllables.
-Of course just counting vowel-consonant switches wouldn't be enough so we added multiple extra checking methods.
-For example when does the letter 'y' act as a vowel, for which we chose that if the y is surrounded by consonants then it acts as a vowel, if the word ends in a consonant then a 'y' it will add two to the clump count, if the word ends in 'ey' then add one to the clump count.
-The `CountSyllables.java` code implements many more of these rules in order to count syllables but only gets implemented in cases where words are not accounted for in the hash map.
+And so would still have a good chance of getting the correct number of syllables for the edge case words.

 ## Results with Hashmap + Other attempts
 This combination produced about 97.6% accuracy on our testdata_small_in.txt test file, although testing it on the